gabrielgil245/Project-3/my-project-3-app/README.md

 Gabriel Guillermo Gil

-Task Management Web App
+React/Redux Todo List Web App

-Web app is intended for users to build a "todo" list, enabling users to display a list of their to-do items; check off as complete or delete to-do item(s); and filter items to display incomplete, completed, or both.
+This web app is intended for users to build a "todo" list, enabling users to display a list of their to-do items.
+Users may mark their tasks with one of three statuses, which will filter between three status boxes.
+Lastly, users may delete to-do item(s) at their discretion.

 Technologies used HTML, CSS, Javascript, Tailwind CSS, ReactJS, React Router, Redux, React Redux, UUID, Font Awesome